islaytitans/alien/docs/src/GM/hod3.md

 - "Weyland" rescue ship moves in close to scan the station revealing itself to be the UPP Destroyer Snova Traknu
 - It's here to retrieve its operatives and destroy Erebos
 - UPP may be persauded to take the PCs with them
-- Play this event in tandem with [Survivor](#survivor), [Escalation](#escalation) and/or [Retaliation](#retaliation) and have the Destroyer crushed by the living station

-#### Survivor
+- Survivor

-- Can be played with [The Rescue](#the-rescue)
-  - Dropship craw is a Space Operating Forces commando team from the UPP Destroyer Snova Traknu
+  - Dropship crew is a Space Operating Forces commando team from the UPP Destroyer Snova Traknu
   - A gray Cheyenne dropship (UPP Accipiter) docks at a port neat the PCs
   - They are immediately besiged by **3 ACTIVE PROTOMORPH TRILOBITES** p66
   - Only one ends up surviving - Sub-Lieutenant C'ng Pfluger

-#### Escalation
+- Escalation
   - When the Snova Traknu has moved close to the station Erebos trawling arms bend and reach for the Destroyer, embracing and crushing it
   - If Erebos no longer has the Cetorhina's FTL drive, it tries to take the Snova's
+  - which can lead to [Retaliation](#retaliation)

 ### Retaliation